gmverdon/TradingBot/readme.md

 ```

 ## 2. API key and secret
-Add a .env file in the root of the folder and add your binance api variables in the following manner:
+Add a .env file in the root folder and add your binance api variables in the following manner:

 ```sh
 # Binance api variables